vaginessa/Green-force/README.md

 (If you want to hack passwords fastely:)

-> Open WebBrowserPassView in green force (works only in windows)
+> Open WebBrowserPassView in green force on victim's computer (works only in windows)

 (-> plugins -> WebBrowserPassView plugin -> WebBrowserPassView.exe this is easy path to hack passwords!)